Omnivision Module

 2. Software

-A specific firmware must be charged on the e-puck when working with this extension, it can be downloaded from hex.
+A specific firmware must be charged on the e-puck when working with this extension, it can be downloaded from section E-Puck#Standard_firmware.
 Remember to put the selector in position 10.
-For more information and source code refer to the section Overo_Extension#E-puck_firmware.

 3. Terminal configuration